dansleboby/LMPA/README.md

 # LMPA
 Laragon MultiPHP per App

-This tools allow you to run multiple PHP version per app with Laragon, so you can have multiple site running different php vesion.
+- This tools allow you to run multiple PHP version per app with Laragon, so you can have multiple site running different php vesion.
-You can also custumize the ini per app in .user.ini and through this You can install PHP PECL module like YAML and Image Magic You can enable and disable native module
+- You can also custumize the ini per app in .user.ini and through this
+- You can install PHP PECL module like YAML and Image Magic
+- You can enable and disable native module
-The tools lookup the ini from orginal file and try to apply it, so it better to configure default before add other php version
+- The tools lookup the ini from orginal file and try to apply it, so it better to configure default before add other php version
-You can custumize ini per installation
+- You can custumize ini per installation
+- PHP ini settings compatility check
+- PHP PECL compatilibiliy check
+- Fetch last updates from PHP to get the most recet version of PHP and PECL module

 ## Installation